ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/index.md

 Nakamoto consensus is done by [miners](/developers/docs/consensus-mechanisms/pow/mining/) who compete to create new blocks full of processed transactions.
 They do this through a process known as "proof-of-work" mining (PoW).
 In PoW, miners are creating random numbers, called a nonce, and plugging that into a hash function to see if they produce a hash which satisfies a condition difficult enough to show they've put work into solving the problem.
 Once discovered, the miner who found the nonce proposes a new block to the rest of the network.
 In this new block, the miner pays itself in ETH.
 If the network decides to continue to build on his block, it becomes part of the "canonical chain" and the miner has some freshly minted ETH.

 The race is won by whosever computer can solve a math puzzle fastest – this produces the cryptographic link between the current block and the block that went before.
-Solving this puzzle puts the work in "proof-of-work".
+Solving this puzzle puts the work in "proof-of-work."

 #### Security {#pow-security}